The Blue Hour

 And the secrets of Eris threaten to emerge....

-A masterful novel that is as page-turning as it is unsettling, The Blue Hour recalls the sophisticated suspense of Shirley Jackson and Patricia Highsmith and cements Hawkins’s place among the very best of our most nuanced and stylish storytellers.
+A masterful novel that is as thrilling as it is unsettling, The Blue Hour recalls the sophisticated suspense of Shirley Jackson and Patricia Highsmith and cements Hawkins’s place among the very best of our most nuanced and stylish storytellers.

-"Atmospheric and marvelously twisty." – Danya Kukafka, author of Notes on an Execution
+"Atmospheric and marvelously twisty."–Danya Kukafka, author of Notes on an Execution

 “Reminiscent of du Maurier: art, islands, missing spouses ...
-Hard to put down.” – Mick Herron
+Hard to put down.”–Mick Herron

 ©2024 Paula Hawkins (P)2024 HarperCollins PublishersListeners also enjoyed...